Marine-Cristina/our-cool-project-frontend/README.md

     ---> Brief description like...
 "Explore businesses, don't forget you can modify the filters to find just what you need".
     ---> Filters bar (by location or type of friendly).
     ---> List of all businesses on the left (card format with fav button, only active for users, if someone clicks and it isn't logged in, the log in form appears).
+    ---> Card of each business inside the list, displaying:
+        {
+            name,
+            location,
+            typeOfBusiness in images format
+        }

     ---> Google maps on the right.
     ---> Footer as before.